mmedin/gcp-cloud-run-tutorial/README.md

 gcloud run deploy
 ```

 This is all it takes to prepare a container that includes the application and its dependencies, upload the container to the registry and finally deploy it to Cloud Run.
+That is why it is not necessary to have Docker locally either.
 As part of the process you will need to answer the questions that `gcloud` will present to you.

 ## Cleanup